Resources for Schools (K-12)

 Our program of four professional development courses on EdX.org introduces teachers to Physical Computing and how to apply it through Project-Based Learning in order to maximize engagement and learning in the classroom.

-Whether you’re new to teaching Computing or a specialist Computer Science teacher, Teaching with Physical Computing will help you get to grips with PBL: the pedagogy, its practical application and supporting educational theoretical principles.
-You will acquire a toolkit of concepts and techniques that you can apply with confidence in the classroom.
+Whether you’re new to teaching Computing or a specialist Computer Science teacher, Teaching with Physical Computing will help you get to grips with PBL: the pedagogy and its practical application.
+To access each course free-of-charge, after selecting ‘Enroll’ choose ‘Audit this course’.

 Smart Schools on Arduino